WhynotChen0105/Experiment-1/README.md

 ### Create a virtual environment

-Find the Anaconda Powershell Prompt from the "Win" which on the left-botttm of  desktop:
+Find the Anaconda Powershell Prompt from the "Win" which on the left-botttm of  desktop or you can directly search the Anaconda Powershell Prompt by pressing "Win+S":

 ![Alt text](src/image16.png)